StanfordPL/stoke/src/validator/README.md

     '$0x10(%rcx,%rdx,2)') and returns the current symbolic value of this operand.
 It also has a set() function with takes an operand and symbolic value, and sets the operand in the symbolic state appropriately.
-The semantics of set depend on the destination; for example, moves to a 32-bit subregister of a 64-bit register will zero out the top 32 bits (although there's an optional parameter to override this behavior).
+The semantics of set depend on the destination; for example, moves to a 32-bit sub-register of a 64-bit register will zero out the top 32 bits (although there's an optional parameter to override this behavior).